Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 The pattern: 오 + 아 = 와 · 오 + 애 = 왜 · 우 + 어 = 워 · 우 + 에 = 웨

 Your lips start rounded (오/우), then open into the second vowel.
-Think of the English "wa" in "water" or "wo" in "wonder" — that gliding motion is exactly right.
+Think of "wa" in "water" or "wo" in "wonder" — that gliding motion is exactly right.

-와 워 왜 웨 — Click to Learn Each One
+와 워 왜 웨 — Click & Listen

-Say the sound out loud before you flip each card.
+Click a card to flip it and hear the vowel spoken.
 Notice how your lips move — they start rounded then open.

 오 + 아 wa Like "wa" in "water".
-Clean and clear — this is one of the easiest compound vowels for English speakers. 오 + 아
+Clean and clear — the easiest of the four for English speakers. 오 + 아

 우 + 어 wo Like "wo" in "wonder".
 Lips round for 우, then open into 어.
 Softer than English "wo". 우 + 어

 오 + 애 wae Like "weh".
 Starts with rounded 오 lips, opens to 애.
-In practice, sounds identical to 웨 and 외 for most speakers. 오 + 애
+Sounds identical to 웨 and 외 in modern Korean. 오 + 애

-우 + 에 we Like "weh" — essentially the same sound as 왜 in modern Korean.
-Distinguish them in writing, not in speech. 우 + 에
+우 + 에 we Like "weh" — same sound as 왜 in modern Korean.
+Rare in everyday words.
+Distinguish in writing, not speech. 우 + 에

 💡 왜, 웨, 외 — three characters, one sound All three are pronounced identically in contemporary Korean — "weh".
-The distinction exists in spelling but not in speech.
-When reading, you'll see all three.
-When writing, context and the specific word determine which to use.
-Don't overthink it — you'll absorb the correct spelling word by word as your vocabulary grows.
+The distinction lives in spelling, not speech.
+You'll absorb the correct spelling word by word as your vocabulary grows.
+Don't overthink it.

 Telling them apart in writing

-These four vowels form two pairs that look and sound similar.
-The key is to recognise which base vowel (오 or 우) is on the left — that tells you which character you're reading.
+Two pairs that look and sound similar.
+The key: which base vowel (오 or 우) is on the left tells you which character you're reading.

 Character Built from Sounds like Memory hook

-we 우 + 에 "weh" 우 on top, 에 (two vertical strokes) below — rare in everyday words
+우 + 에 "weh" 우 on top, 에 (two strokes) below — rare in everyday words

-💡 The single most useful distinction 와 vs 워 is the one that actually matters day-to-day, because both appear constantly. 와 = "wa" (bright, open), 워 = "wo" (rounder, deeper).
+💡 The one distinction that actually matters 와 vs 워 is the pair to nail — both appear constantly. 와 = "wa" (bright, open), 워 = "wo" (rounder, deeper).
 The 왜/웨 distinction almost never causes confusion in real speech.

 All 21 Korean vowels — you know them all